 Rosie Huntington-Whitely ($10 million)

-Much like Gisele, Rosie Huntington-Whitely supplements her modelling income with her own line of fashion products.
+Much like Gisele, Rosie Huntington-Whitely supplements her modeling income with her own line of fashion products.
 Her earnings from the department store Marks & Spencers made up the majority of her take last year.
-In addition, she continues to model for names like Burrbery, Dolce & Gabbana, DKNY, Versace, and Vera Wang.
+In addition, she continues to model for names like Burberry, Dolce & Gabbana, DKNY, Versace, and Vera Wang.

 Rosie is a former Victoria’s Secret Angel and has also appeared in movies like 2011’s Transformers: Dark of the Moon.
 Her diversified success continues to be the perfect example of how an up-and-coming model can maximize their earning potential.

 LA’s own Gigi Hadid is another one to keep an eye out for because of her rapid ascent and social media following.
 She’s active on Instagram, with over 35 million followers on the platform and daily updates that are enthusiastically shared by her fans.
 Maybeline signed her to a lucrative contract to be one of their brand ambassadors and she also works with companies that lead their own industries in Evian and BMW.

 Gigi’s appeared on numerous magazine covers including Vogue, Allure, W Magazine, Elle Canada, and Paper Magazine.

 Cara is a wonderful example of how a model can successfully transition away from modeling full time and still be a top earner.
 She largely retired in 2015 from the catwalk because of stress and a desire to pursue her acting opportunities.
 Although, she continues to endorse Burberry and Tag Heuer products.

 She made a splash in the Hollywood blockbuster scene by starring in 2016’s Suicide Squad.
 Her performance was well-received by critics and she’ll be appearing in more films over the next few years.
 On top of it all, she is a budding fashion designer herself and has made collections for DKNY and Mulberry.